Updated September 2, 2024

 Why and How

-As we've noted previously, when Internet content is used by Large Language Models to train AI systems, domain names become less relevant.
-If your content is asked for, an AI system can deliver it without the user knowing your domain registration.
-But if you want to build a brand, isn't it a good idea to be found where people expect to find you?
+When Internet content is used to train AI systems, domain names become less relevant.
+If your content is requested, an AI system can deliver (at least part) of it without the user knowing your domain registration.
+But if you want to advertise and build a brand, it's a good idea to be found where people expect to find you!

 ICANN still insisted on launching a thousand more.
-That's how ICANN serves ICANN rather than you.
+That's how ICANN serves ICANN's 'multistakeholders' rather than the Internet.

 Each town and city has named streets and roads, but there can only be one street of any particular name in each town.
 In today's domain name system, you have to own your own street to live in that city.